 How does OPAG prioritize future missions?
 Our goal is to represent the consensus view of the entire outer planets science community supported by NASA.
-We strongly support the new emphasis on Ocean Worlds, because these are the best places in the solar system to search for extant life beyond Earth.
-However, OPAG also continues to support science objectives that are not directly tied to Ocean Worlds.
-An Ice Giants mission is a strong consensus priority because it addresses the full range of planetary science (atmospheres, magnetospheres, rings, and satellites including candidate Ocean Worlds) and is especially important to the study of exoplanets.
+An Ice Giants mission is the clear consensus priority because it addresses the full range of planetary science (atmospheres, magnetospheres, rings, and satellites including candidate Ocean Worlds) and is especially important to the study of exoplanets.
 Uranus and Neptune are the only large planets to which there has never been a dedicated spacecraft mission.
-The ROW priorities document favors Neptune over Uranus because Triton may be a stronger candidate for an ocean world than any mid-sized Uranian moon, although the wide diversity of the Uranian moons some of which could have been or still be ocean worlds (and the relatively young surfaces of some) is compelling.
+The ROW priorities document favors Neptune over Uranus because Triton may be a stronger candidate for an ocean world than any mid-sized Uranian moon, although the wide diversity of the Uranian moons, some of which could have been or still be ocean worlds (and the relatively young surfaces of some), is compelling.
 Eventually, both of these planetary systems need to be explored, as there are major differences between them.
-OPAG also strongly advocates for non-ocean world exploration in New Frontiers, Discovery, or other opportunities, especially for Io Observer and Saturn probe.
+We strongly support the new emphasis on Ocean Worlds, because these are the best places in the solar system to search for extant life beyond Earth.
+A landed mission to an ocean world would provide excellent, cross-cutting science for a large portion of the OPAG community including geophysics, chemistry, habitability/biosignature detections, current activity, cryovolcanism, ocean dynamics, radiation and more.
+OPAG also continues to support science objectives that are not directly tied to Ocean Worlds, and advocates for all types of outer solar system exploration in New Frontiers, Discovery, or other opportunities.